 Harewood historically has received a small amount of Pupil Premium funding compared with the vast majority of schools as we have very low numbers of children who qualify for free school meals.

-A portion of funding used to supplement the Teaching Assistant hours to provide support across the school, giving us the flexibility to respond to any specific needs of the targeted children if they occur.
+A significant portion of funding used to supplement the Teaching Assistant hours to provide support across the school, giving us the flexibility to respond to any specific needs of the targeted children if they occur.

 It is also used to address any access issues that may occur for the targeted children, for example the cost of trips etc. This ensures that they are able to access the full curriculum at the same level as any other child.